acm-uiuc/chroma-scripts/README.md

 If you're on zsh, tab completion should work too.
 If there isn't a server or emulator started, it will start the emulator for you automatically.

 When you're done hacking, `deactivate` to get exit out of virtualenv.

+If you need to restart the server, see [here](Documentation/Production-Notes.md).

 Contributing
 ------------
 To contribute add a new folder in the animation directory.